StuartJO/ThalamicGradients/README.md

 python RunAnalysis_5.py
 python RunAnalysis_6.py
 ```

+Note that the notebooks (cell_enrichment.ipynb and gene_trajectory_analysis.ipynb) do the same as RunAnalysis_5.py and RunAnalysis_6.py but for PC1, and give some more explanations

 ## Running WebGestalt

 To run the data through [WebGestalt](https://www.webgestalt.org/), set it up with the following parameters: